Ingredient Definitions

-I have tried to be as accurate as possible while creating this list.
-However, if you notice any mistakes or if what you are looking for is missing from this list, then please contact me.
+I have tried to be as accurate as possible while creating this list of ingredients.
+If you notice any mistakes or if what you are looking for is missing from this list, then please contact me.

 (A) = Animal ingredient